 What’s Involved in PRT Sessions

 PRT therapy sessions involve using positive reinforcement to address the above “pivotal” areas, which will result in broad progress for sociability.
 Pivotal response treatment is customized to meet the unique needs of individual children and their routines.
-Most school-based PRT programs will consist of 25 or more hours weekly.
+Most school based PRT programs will consist of 25 or more hours weekly.
 Parents or guardians should also adopt PRT methods in the home environment for consistency.
 Pivotal response treatment uses play therapy to target social skill development, so unstructured interactions are common.
-Lessons could include taking turns, imitation, joint attention, or peer interaction.
-For example, if the child verbally expresses a desire for a doll, they’ll be rewarded with the toy.
+Lessons could include:

 Qualifications to Provide PRT Therapy

 Practitioners of pivotal response treatment typically need special certification beyond their training and licensing.
 Examples of pivotal response training providers include:

 - school psychologists